-Citing the idea that the firms with the greatest potential for asymmetric information will have the greatest incentive to follow the pecking order Frank and Goyal (2003) conclude that finding large, mature firms (rather than small, high-growth firms) perform "best" in the Shyam-Sunder and Myers test is contrary to the pecking order theory (see also Fama and French (2002)).
-Our evidence shows that it is precisely the small, high-growth firms that face the most restrictive debt capacity constraints.
-We also provide evidence concerning differences in the costs associated with announcements of equity issues (which have been argued to be the result of asymmetric information) across groups of firms.
-The evidence from announcement effects for new equity issues shows that young, high-growth firms actually face lower costs of asymmetric information than do large mature firms.
-We conclude that finding small, high-growth firms to be the predominant issuers of equity is not in fact contrary to the pecking order hypothesis.
+Arguing that firms with the greatest potential for asymmetric information will have the greatest incentive to follow the pecking order, Frank and Goyal (2003) conclude that finding large, mature firms (rather than small, high-growth firms) perform "best" in the Shyam-Sunder and Myers test is contrary to the pecking order theory (see also Fama and French (2002)).
+However, the tension in Myers and Majluf (1984), the foundation for the pecking order, is between the costs associated with asymmetric information concerning assets in place and the value of the firm's growth options relative to the value of its assets in place.
+While small firms are likely to be associated with larger amounts of asymmetric information they are also likely to have growth options that are larger in value relative to assets in place compared to those of large firms.
+Moreover, we argue that it is precisely the small, high-growth firms that also face the most restrictive debt capacity constraints.
+Both of these arguments suggest that equity issues by small firms may not contradict pecking order behavior.

+To provide some evidence on this issue we examine differences in the costs associated with announcements of equity issues (which have been argued to be the result of asymmetric information) across groups of firms segmented on the likelihood of being constrained by concerns over debt capacity.
+The evidence from announcement effects for new equity issues shows that young, high-growth firms face lower costs of equity issues than large/mature firms.
+Therefore, finding small, high-growth firms to be the predominant issuers of equity is not contrary to the pecking order hypothesis.

 The remainder of this paper is organized as follows.
 Section 1 describes prior tests of the pecking order and develops our hypotheses.
 Section 2 describes our data.
 Section 3 presents our main results on the effect of controlling for debt capacity.
-Section 4 examines an aspect of financing behavior for which the tradeoff theory and the pecking order provide conflicting predictions.
-Section 5 examines the intuition that firms facing greater amounts of asymmetric information should follow the pecking order more closely, and Section 6 concludes.
+Section 4 examines an aspect of financing behavior for which the tradeoff and pecking order theories provide conflicting predictions.
+Section 5 examines the intuition that firms facing greater amounts of asymmetric information should follow the pecking order more closely.
+Section 6 concludes.